Astros vs. White Sox Player Props Betting Odds

 Alvarez Stats

-- Alvarez has recorded a base hit in eight straight games.
-In his last 10 outings he is batting .314 with three doubles, two home runs, four walks and seven RBI.
+- Alvarez will look for his 10th straight game with a hit in this contest.
+During his last 10 games he is batting .306 with three doubles, three home runs, four walks and eight RBI.

 Alvarez Recent Games